jjeffrin/lyra-task-webclient/README.md

 ### `npm start`

-To run the application in HTTPS, the following change can be done to the `npm start` script in `package.json` file:
+To run the application in HTTPS, the following change can be made to the `npm start` script in `package.json` file:

 `cross-env HTTPS=true SSL_CRT_FILE=./.cert/cert.pem SSL_KEY_FILE=./.cert/key.pem react-scripts start`